Chapter 31 : Beautiful

 “You’re a funny girl, Agatha,” he mused, smiling.

 I removed my face from my hands to glare at him.
 “Thanks.”

 “No, I mean that in a good way.
 You’re smart, and you’re genuine, and you don’t take crap from people.
 That’s something to be admired.”

-“It’s also something that gets people tossed in jail for Battery and Assault,” I said, completely serious, and Ryan chuckled again.
+“It’s also something that gets people tossed in jail for assault and batter, apparently,” I said in complete seriousness, and Ryan chuckled again.
 “Would you stop it!
 I’m trying to wallow here!”

 “I can’t help it,” he held out his hands defensively, grinning widely.
 “You make me laugh.”

 I shook my head, but I could feel the itchings of a smile tweaking at my own lips.
 “If you must know, Potter and I...
 Well, it’s complicated.”

 “We don’t like each other.”

 “As indicated by the punch.”